TrellixVulnTeam/swahilipython_SCMU/Doc/library/ftplib.rst

 .. exception:: error_reply

-   Exception raised when an unexpected reply is received from the server.
+   Exception raised when an unexpected reply is received kutoka the server.

 .. exception:: error_temp